 (904) 620-3844 - email@example.com - Website

-Dr. Randy Tinnin (Rutgers University, D.M.A., Juilliard, M.M., and the University of North Texas, B.M.) is the Associate Professor of Trumpet, and Chair of the Music Flagship Program at the University of North Florida.
+Dr. Randy Tinnin (Rutgers University, D.M.A., Juilliard, M.M., and the University of North Texas, B.M.) is Professor of Trumpet, and Chair of the Music Flagship Program at the University of North Florida.

 New York area engagements include appearances with the Orchestra of St. Luke's, Queens Philharmonic, and WQXR-NY radio broadcasts.
 Early music appearances include the American Bach Society, San Francisco Bach Choir, St. Bartholomew's Chamber Orchestra, the NYC chapter of the Early Music Foundation, New Trinity Baroque (Atlanta), Vox Ama Deus (Philadelphia), and the Spire Chamber Ensemble (Kansas City).
 An advocate for the arts in society, Dr. Tinnin directs the UNF Music Mentors Program, which sponsors music majors from the University of North Florida to offer private and small group music lessons to at risk youth.